jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/demo.md

 ## Conclusions

-I'm not sure whether lack of CC2541 crowbar was due to time constraints or that a this method is impossible, but I'm leaning towards the latter.
-I believe the crowbar glitch is not possible because there does not seem to be a firmware bootloader in protected memory that can be affected by glitching the CPU.
+I believe the crowbar glitch is not possible on the CC2541 because there does not seem to be a firmware bootloader in protected memory that can be affected by glitching the CPU.

-During this project, I've found that voltage glitching has been made more accessible with the Pico Debug ‘n’ Dump, due to the cost and ease of use.
+During this project, I've found that voltage glitching has been made more accessible with the Pico Debug ‘n’ Dump, due to the low cost and ease of use.
 If the resistor was the correct spec, I’d have managed to glitch the nRF52832 with far less troubleshooting, probably within a few days, or even under an hour, with a basic setup guide and more comprehensive pin descriptions.
 The GIAnT, on the other hand, is a much more complex and versatile device, which gives it a lot of value when it comes to discovering which type of glitch will work best for a microcontroller, but not ease of use.